pixijs/pixijs/README.md

 ```

 This will create a minified version at `dist/pixi.min.js` and a non-minified version at `dist/pixi.js`
-with all the plugins in the pixi.js project.
+with all the plugins in the PixiJS project.

 If there are specific plugins you don't want, say "interaction" or "extras", you can exclude those: